Kristina01111000/Drws_site/README.md

-Think about tie them together better -> everything should push towards the site and patreon How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other does not want to use discord, aim it to the site
-Keep the community and the first learning program free then say for more support us on patreon He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way -> he will figure that out change the text in the widget about patreon, also add patroen mentions around the site
+Think about tie them together better -> everything should push towards the site and patreon How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other Keep the community and the first learning program free then say for more support us on patreon He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way -> he will figure that out change the text in the widget about patreon, also add patroen mentions around the site

-should i add a page about the patreon? or just link to the actual patreon see if the wordpress update changed the constnat contact problem
+see if the wordpress update changed the constnat contact problem

 do the book edit